KahWee - Web Development, AI Tools & Tech Trends

 Access-Control-Allow-Origin: *

 The wildcard (*) means "any origin can read this response."
-This works for public APIs where credentials don't matter.
+Works for public APIs where credentials don't matter.

 Preflight requests and credentials

-When you send credentials or use custom headers, the browser issues a preflight:
+When you send credentials or custom headers, the browser issues a preflight:

 OPTIONS /api/data HTTP/1.1